 - operation of machinery on a beach or shoreline, and

 - minor bridge repairs

 The contractor must, however, register each project with the department.
-Work may proceed once the department provides an acknowledgment (usually via fax) that the registration form has been received.
-Typically, this acknowledgment is provided within 24 hours.
+Work may proceed once the department provides an acknowledgement (usually via email) that the registration form has been received.
+Typically, this acknowledgement is provided within 24 hours.